Ohio hospital responds to sexual misconduct allegations against two doctors - NewsBreak

 One of the accused doctors travels and is based in a different state.
 Ohio’s professional licensing database shows he is no longer licensed to practice medicine in Ohio.

 The other doctor continues to practice medicine at Adena Health.
 NBC4 is not sharing his name because he has not been charged with a crime.
 However, NBC4 confirmed that two women have independently reported the doctor to the Ross County Sheriff’s Office.
-Bodycam shows man shot by police in northeast Columbus after firing at officers
+Woman arrested in Darke County after drugs found in vehicle

 One of the reports states that the case was closed because, “no erogenous zone was ever touched by (the doctor),” and the complainant was advised that “this case was more of a civil issue.”
 Graham said an internal investigation is currently underway.